rust-lang/rust/src/doc/index.md

 [**The Rust Reference**][ref].
 While Rust does not have a specification, the reference tries to describe its working in detail.
-It tends to be out of date.
+It is accurate, but not necessarily complete.

 [**Standard Library API Reference**][api].
 Documentation for the standard library.